State fair

-A state fair is an annual competitive and recreational gathering of a U.S. state's population, usually held in late summer or early fall.
+In the United States, a state fair is an annual competitive and recreational gathering of a U.S. state's population, usually held in late summer or early fall.
 It is a larger version of a county fair, often including only exhibits or competitors that have won in their categories at the more-local county fairs.

 State fairs began in the nineteenth century for the purpose of promoting state agriculture, through competitive exhibitions of livestock and display of farm products.
-As the U.S. evolved from a predominantly agrarian to an industrial society in the twentieth century, and the more service economy of the 21st century, modern state fairs have expanded to include carnival amusement rides and games, display of industrial products, automobile racing, and entertainment such as musical concerts.
+As the U.S. evolved from a predominantly agrarian to an industrial society in the twentieth century, and the more service economy of the 21st century, modern state fairs have expanded to include carnival amusement rides and games, display of industrial products, baking competitions, crafts (such as quilting and crop art), automobile racing, and entertainment such as musical concerts.
 Large fairs can admit more than a million visitors over the course of a week or two.
 The oldest state fair is that of The Fredericksburg Agricultural Fair, established in 1738, and is the oldest fair in Virginia and the United States.
 The first U.S. state fair was the New York one, held in 1841 in Syracuse, and has been held annually since.
 The second state fair was in Detroit, Michigan, which ran from 1849 to 2009.
-The fair was revived in 2013 and has been held at the Suburban Collection Showplace in Novi, Michigan ever since.
+The fair was revived in 2013 and has been held at the Suburban Collection Showplace in Novi, Michigan, ever since.

+From August 22, 2025 – September 7, 2026, the Renwick Gallery exhibited State Fairs: Growing American Craft, the “first major exhibition to survey American state fairs’ extraordinary and unconventional crafts from the nineteenth century to the present.”
+The exhibit was accompanied by a catalog by Mary Savig (ISBN 978-1-588-34800-5).

 Events similar to state fairs are also held annually in each state capital in Australia, known as royal shows.
 Australian royal shows are organized by state agricultural and horticultural societies, and are described further in the agricultural show article.